enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Quick framing for why this protocol exists.
 - If you have ten thousand active subscriptions on your router, that's ten thousand open connections going out to your subgraphs.
-- Per router instance.
-That's a lot of file descriptors, a lot of memory, a lot of state.
+- That's a lot of file descriptors, a lot of memory, a lot of state.
-- HTTP Callback exists because at some scale, that becomes a problem worth solving.
+- HTTP Callback exists because at scale, that becomes a problem worth solving.
 -->

+---
+zoom: 0.85
 ---

 # What if the Subgraph Called Us Instead?